For business leaders

 Filter pages need more than filtered products

 A filtered page that just shows a subset of products is thin content.
-Google increasingly devalues pages that don't provide unique value beyond what the parent category offers.
+Google's guidance favors pages that provide unique value beyond what the parent category offers, meaning thin filter pages are unlikely to rank well.
+This is a core faceted navigation SEO problem that many ecommerce faceted search implementations fail to address.

 For filter pages you want to rank, add content that helps users make decisions: